-- Stars, Stripes and Summer Nights - Related to the fair theme - 2.
-Bridal Path an informal bridal bouquet - 3.
+- 1. "Buckets of Fun for Everyone!"
+Related to the fair theme - 2.
+Bridal Path a bridal bouquet - 3.
 Country Kitchen Breakfast A kitchen table arrangement - 4.
-Bountiful Harvest May include fresh fruit, grains or vegetables - A Fantasy of Tomorrow Use your imagination - 6.
-By the Sea, By the Beautiful Sea An arrangement using shells or driftwood, etc. - 7.
-Looking Through a Garden Gate An arrangement featuring your garden's best - 8.
-A Vision of Lights A bouquet using candles
+Bountiful Harvest May include fresh fruit, grains or vegetables - 5.
+A Fantasy of Tomorrow Use your

+- imagination - 6.
+By the Sea, By the Beautiful Sea An arrangement using shells or driftwood, etc. - Looking Through a Garden Gate An arrangement featuring your garden's best - 8.
+A Hike in the Forest.